ToofDerling/MobiMetadata/README.md

 MobiMetadata is a .NET library you can use to read strongly typed metadata from .azw files and save all images (including HD images from the azw.res file) to a stream of your choice.

 MobiMetadata targets .NET 6.0, uses a lot of recent language features and is fully async.
+But the documentation is what you're reading here, there's not a lot of comments in the code, and no Nuget package.
+Check it out, compile it, and uh, check it out.

 **How to use.**